 it is duly authorized by the owner

 the owner is aware of these conditions and the registration procedure

 Two or more owners can be registered as holders of the same code if they agree to be joint holders and appoint the same representative, whose actions shall be binding on all holders jointly and individually.
-BIC and NRO reserve the right to verify the authority of such a representative.
+BIC reserve the right to verify the authority of such a representative.